nova-horizons/realoquent/README.md

 ### How does Realoquent compare to other Laravel schema/model generators?
 Realoquent is designed to have a schema file as the source of truth.
-It lives with your project, and is not only for initial project setup.
+It lives with your project, and is not only for initial project scaffolding or setup.
 It allows for changes and code generation at any point without compromising your custom logic.
 The key focus is on databases and models only.
 Today's Laravel ecosystem has a variety of patterns used in controllers and other parts.
 Realoquent specializes in handling routine, repetitive tasks such as migrations and model configurations, leaving the details of logic to you.